akshat-creator/robot_localization/README.md

 ## Design Decisions

-- Number of Particles: 500 — a balance between accuracy and computational cost.
+- Number of Particles: 500 - so we can have a balance accuracy and computational cost.
 - Noise Parameters: Tuned empirically to maintain convergence without over-spreading.
 - Selective Laser Sampling (every 20th beam): Trade-off between speed and accuracy.
 - Weighted mean pose estimation: Avoids instability when clusters form.